 Bitten by flies, fought.

 The main event in Book Six in the Battle of Marathon, which of course was an Athenian victory.
 The Spartans must have been envious that they didn’t share in the glory, and nervous that their rival city-state got all the credit.

 But Sparta gets its own back in Book Seven.
-The main event of Book Seven of course is the battle of Thermopylae, during which an elite force of 300 Spartans, accompanied by Thespians (fighting voluntarily) and Thebans (fighting involuntarily) hold off the mighty Persian army at a narrow coastal pass just south of Thessaly on the Greek mainland.
+The main event of Book Seven, of course, is the battle of Thermopylae, during which an elite force of 300 Spartans, accompanied by Thespians (fighting voluntarily) and Thebans (fighting involuntarily), hold off the mighty Persian army at a narrow coastal pass just south of Thessaly on the Greek mainland.
 The narrow pass at Thermopylae negated the Persian numerical advantage, but more importantly the Spartans had greater bravery and greater fighting skill, allowing them to repel wave after wave of Persian attacks.
 Only when the Persians discovered a way around Thermopylae were the Spartans encircled and defeated.
 But even knowing this, the Spartans never retreated, and died to a man.
 So Thermopylae represents a defeat, but a very inspiring one.
-Tactically the Spartans delayed the Persian advance so that other Greeks had time to dig in, so some tangible good, and not just moral good, did come out of it.
+Tactically the Spartans delayed the Persian advance so that other Greeks had time to dig in, so some tangible good, and not just inspiration, did come out of it.

 From Herodotus’s description, we can tell that this battle meant a great deal to the Greeks.
 Such details as the recitation of King Leonidas’s extensive genealogy, the Spartans combing their long hair in preparation for battle, and Pantites’ committing suicide out of shame, because he had missed the battle while he was delivering a message, all suggest that this was something special, even sacred.
 The epigram ascribed to Simonides:

 Go, tell the Spartans, stranger passing by

 That here, obedient to their laws, we lie